gouravs56/My_Portfolio/README.md

 ## Portfolio Website

 #### Description
-This is a single-page website that showcases my personal portfolio.
-The website was built using HTML, Tailwind CSS, and React JS.
+This is a responsive portfolio website built with HTML, Tailwind CSS, and React JS.
+The website showcases my skills, projects, and experience.

 #### Features
 - A responsive design with multiple animations